pchiorean/Indentz/lib/README.md

 # Helper functions

-Various functions used by the main scripts.
-They are included in the body of the script using the `#include` directive (you can also use `// @include`).
+Various functions used in many scripts from this project, linked using the `#include` directive (actually the `// @include` variant).
 Example:

     // @include '../lib/isInArray.jsxinc';

-### addGuide(_target, [layer], HorV, location, [label], [type]_)
+## addGuide(_target, [layer], HorV, location, [label], [type]_)

 Adds a custom ruler guide.
 I use it to make grids for several brands, for which I have a hard time remembering the properties of the different guide lines.
-With the `preset` parameter I standardize guide types: symmetry axes, sections and subsections, product alignment and so on.
+With the `preset` parameter I can group guides in several types: symmetry axes, sections and subsections, product alignment and so on.

-##### Parameters:
+#### Parameters:

 |Name|Type|Default|Description|
 |:--:|:--:|:--:|--|